-In the above photo, I had to adjust one leg due to the terrain.
+In the photo above, I had to adjust one leg to accommodate the terrain while taking the shot.

 Rugged Ridge bipod and chronograph attachment on picatinny rail.